 Distance Education Complaints and SARA

-Utah is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), and Southern Utah University (SUU) is an approved SARA institution.
+SARA Seal of ParticipationThe State of Utah is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), and Southern Utah University (SUU) participates in the State Authorization Reciprocity Agreement (SARA).
 This means we adhere to established standards for offering post-secondary online/distance education programs in all member states.

 Students who have complaints against the University relating to fraud, false advertising, or other deceptive practices can also file a complaint with the Utah Division of Consumer Protection: